taublast/DrawnUi.Maui.Demo/README.md

 ﻿# AppoMobi.Maui.DrawnUi DEMO

-Demo of an upcoming rendering engine for .Net MAUI to draw your UI on a Skia canvas, with gestures and animations.
+Demo of an upcoming rendering engine for .Net MAUI to draw your UI on a Skia canvas, with gestures and animations, designed to draw pixel-perfect custom controls instead of using native ones.

 Supports **iOS**, **MacCatalyst**, **Android**, **Windows**.